Buy Now

 • "*project*" counts cells containing the word "project" anywhere.

-Counting Cells with Text While Excluding Specific Characters
+Counting Text While Excluding Specific Characters

 If you need to exclude certain entries, you can combine formulas to refine your count.
 Using the COUNTIF function twice allows you to count cells that contain text but exclude those that contain specific characters.